If you want to know how to stop a divorce, watch Coach Lee’s video above as he gives direction and encouragement and then read on.

 If it turns into an argument, especially if there is yelling, anger, crying, or frustration, your spouse will likely be fueled to leave sooner and will remember the argument when he/she is having doubt about seeking a divorce.

-You want to give them as little fuel as possible.
+You want to give them as little additional fuel going forward as possible.

 What If You’ve Already Messed Up?